-We understand people have various ENTRY POINTS into the conversation about race—emotions, knowledge, spirituality, actions.
-Using these entry points, we unpack racism, create community and deepen the understanding of how faith informs participation in racial justice.
+We understand people have various ENTRY POINTS into the conversation about racism.
+Using these entry points, we unpack racism, create community and deepen the understanding of how one's belief system informs participation in racial justice.

-Facilitate workshops, retreats and conversation circles around race and faith.
+Facilitate workshops, retreats and conversation circles equipping leaders to address racism

 Provide instruction to increase cultural competency and racially equitable practices in churches, schools and businesses.

-Contact us for a FREE consultation of 30 minutes, and see how we can help you get started.
+Contact us for a FREE consultation of 30 minutes, email@example.com

-RHONDA HILL has spent over a decade focusing on issues of race and poverty.
-Her commitment to raising awareness about racism is seen through her previous work with the Milwaukee Social Development Commission, the YWCA and Greater Milwaukee Synod of the ELCA.
-Rhonda has a master’s degree in marriage and family therapy.
+RHONDA HILL has spent over a decade focusing on issues of racism and poverty.
+Her commitment to raising awareness about racism is seen through her previous work with the Milwaukee Social Development Commission, the YWCA and Greater Milwaukee Synod of the ELCA and most recently with the Interfaith Conference of Greater Milwaukee.
+Rhonda has dual master’s degree in marriage and family therapy and theology.

 Assistant to the Bishop, Northwest Synod of Wisconsin, ELCA